 The community connectors are also able to provide culturally appropriate support.

-Although community connectors in metropolitan areas will be transferring the people they support over to other services at the end of 2021, community connectors will continue to be funded in remote areas.
+Community connectors in metropolitan areas finished supporting people with disability at the end of 2021, however, community connectors continued to be funded in remote areas.

 Telepractice and telehealth